NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

     <figcaption>Why Use HDF5.
 Image Source: http://www.hdfgroup.org/why_hdf/</figcaption>
 </figure>

+##Hierarchical Structure - A file directory within a file

 THe HDF5 - model (or format) can  be thought of as a file system contained and described within one single file.
 Think about your computer.
 You probably have a folder or directory structure that keeps your information organized.
 For example, as a scientist, you might have a data directory with some temperature data for multiple field sites that you are working at.
 This temperature data might be collected every minute and summarized on an hourly, daily and weekly basis.
 The folder structure might look something like this: